simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 - `text` - no file attachment is expected for this format, `text` property MUST be non-empty.
 - `file` - attached file is required, `text` property MAY be empty.
 - `image` - attached file is required, `text` property MAY be empty.
+- `video` - attached file is required, `text` property MAY be empty.
+- `voice` - attached file is required, `text` property MAY be empty.
 - `link` - no file attachment is expected, `text` property MUST be non-empty. `preview` property contains information about link preview.

 See `/definition/msgContent` in [JTD schema](./simplex-chat.schema.json) for message container format.